-There’s a nostalgic stroll on the Moe Norman documentary’s upcoming calendar that is not only significant to the movie, but me personally.
+There’s a nostalgic stroll on the Moe Norman documentary’s upcoming calendar that is not only significant to the movie but me.
 It’s an interview with ESPN’s Hall of Fame broadcaster, Chris Berman.

-Chris and I have history and it includes Moe, too.
+Chris and I have history, and it includes Moe too.
 How, you might ask?
-Well, Chris plays Moe’s way and our friendship had a lot to do with it.
+Well, Chris plays Moe’s way, and our friends had a lot to do with it.

 So, for perspective, this is what’s in my version of Mr. Peabody’s Wayback Machine.